 I needed to remove the old caulking between the backsplash and the counter.
 I found a really neat tool at Lowe's that made this task very quick and easy!
 Originally I had tried a razor blade, but without much success.
-All you do is slide the tool along the surface and it scrapes up the caulking without damaging the surfaces.

 How do I remove old caulk from a bathtub?
 I have a tool but the caulk is so hard I can't remove it.